Updated Nov 7th 2019

 17. Save the project

 Program Your Animation

-To make the animation use the code editor to add code statements to myFirstMethod to program the actions and events that you have outlined in your comments.
-For the following steps, you may wish to watch the Videos or check the Quick Reference Guides for the How To: Code Editor Overview and related code editor how to content.
+To program the actions and events that you have outline in your comments, use the Code Editor to add code statements to myFirstMethod.
+For the following steps, you may wish to watch the How To videos or check the Quick Reference Guides for the Code Editor Overview video and related Code Editor How To video content.

 a.
 Insert code statements to build the actions that are outlined by your comments